buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 The undoubted advantage of rolling values in order of characteristics is that it allows to mix up patterns and avoid *builds* made at the table.

-It's likely that you won't get the results you were hoping for, or that they might come in characteristics that don't interest you.
-That's fine.
+It' \*\*s likely that you won' \*\*t get the results you were hoping for, or that they might come in characteristics that don' \*\*t interest you.
+That' \*\*s fine.
 Change your mind, let yourself be inspired by the values obtained!
 Have fun with the new character, build something new and different, let yourself be surprised.

 The **rolls for Ability Scores are executed in order**, so the first roll is for Strength, then for Dexterity, Constitution, Intelligence, Wisdom, and finally Charisma.